List on Bids44 →

 Essential Checks

-5. Check battery health: For Android, use an app like AccuBattery to get an estimate of actual capacity.
+5. Check Battery Health: While Android doesn’t have a direct “Battery Health” percentage like iPhones, use an app like AccuBattery to get an estimate of battery capacity relative to design capacity.

-11. Test charging port — try plugging in the charger, check for a loose connection or intermittent charging.
+11. Test Charging Port: Plug in the charger.
+Wiggle the cable slightly to check for a loose connection or intermittent charging.
+Ensure fast charging activates.

-12. Check for water damage — look in the SIM tray slot for a small white/silver sticker (Liquid Contact Indicator).
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had water contact.

 Insider Checks

-THE HAPTIC FEEDBACK TEST (ANDROID).
-Go to Settings > Sound & Vibration > Vibration intensity and test the vibration feedback.
-The haptic motor should produce a sharp, clean “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹1,000-2,500 repair at a third-party shop.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration and find the vibration intensity or haptic feedback settings.
+Toggle them on and off, or type on the keyboard.
+The phone’s vibration motor should feel crisp and precise.
+If it feels dull, weak, or rattly, the motor might be failing or replaced with a cheap part.
+This is a ₹1,000-2,500 repair.

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup to prove FRP is removed before you pay.
-A locked phone is a brick.
+The phone might look perfectly fine, but after you perform a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
+ALWAYS ask the seller to factory reset the phone in front of you and complete the initial setup to ensure it’s unlocked before you pay.

 Fake Battery Health Reading.
-Some sellers use modified software to spoof battery health percentages in third-party apps.
-The real test is actual usage—if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
-Always test the phone for a good hour or two if possible.
+Some sellers use modified software or specific apps to display a falsely high battery health percentage.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
+Expect to budget for a ₹1,500-2,500 battery replacement.

 Fake Box and Accessories.
-The phone itself might be genuine, but the box, charger, and cable could be counterfeit.
-Counterfeit Realme fast chargers are dangerous and won’t deliver the advertised charging speeds.
-Check the weight and print quality of the box, and the build quality of the charger and cable.
-Always test charging speed with a genuine charger.
+The phone might be genuine, but the box, charger, or cable could be counterfeit.
+Always check the weight and print quality of the box and the charger.
+Counterfeit chargers are often lighter and can be dangerous, potentially damaging the phone’s charging IC.

 Seller’s Guide — How to Maximize Your Realme GT 6T Resale